pc592/FiveNightsAtGates/README.txt

 To play the game:
 Run make play (or make).
 Entering "quit" at any point of game play, or in the beginning for file input, exits out of the game entirely.
+Make sure you click on the tiny [?] window when playing--otherwise your commands will not be registered.